Destroyer-official/Destroyer_P2P/README.md

 - **Heartbeat Encryption**: Encrypted keepalive messages to maintain connection security
 - **Anomaly Detection**: Identifies potential security issues during operation

+### 🆔 Ephemeral Identities

+Enhances privacy and thwarts long-term tracking:

+- **Automatic Identity Rotation**: All cryptographic identifiers (keys, certificates) are automatically rotated at configurable intervals (e.g., every hour or day).
+- **No Persistent Identifiers**: The system avoids long-term static identifiers that could be used to track users over time.
+- **Untraceable Sessions**: Each communication session can appear to originate from a new, unrelated identity, making it difficult to link sessions or build a profile of a user.
+- **Increased Anonymity**: Complements other security layers by making it harder to attribute communication to specific individuals over extended periods.

 ## Module Breakdown & Network Stages

 The application's functionality is distributed across several Python modules: